Looking for support for your finance function? Book a time with an expert.

 Every exit strategy comes with tax implications and legal responsibilities.
 Company owners should:

-• Consult a tax advisor to minimize capital gains taxes and explore tax-efficient exit structures.
+• Do you have a trusted tax advisor to speak to about minimizing capital gains taxes from sales and exploring tax-efficient exit strategies?

-• Review all legal contracts, including partnership agreements, employee contracts, and intellectual property protections.
+• Have you had all legal contracts, partnership agreements, and employee contracts?

-• Ensure compliance with industry regulations to avoid complications during the transition process.
+• Are you in compliance with industry regulations?
+These can cause complications if violated during the transition process.

 Proper legal advice and tax planning prevents unexpected liabilities and protects your financial interests.